Holistic and Culturally responsive Psychotherapy

 I draw upon a broad and eclectic range of therapeutic modalities in providing a safe and supportive space to explore your inner world and reconnect with your inherent strengths and resilience.
 Whether you are seeking to heal from past wounds, manage present challenges, or deepen your sense of identity and belonging, I am here to walk alongside you on your healing journey.

-I welcome people from all walks of life, offering a collaborative and culturally affirming space where your story is heard, valued, and held with care.
+I welcome people from all walks of life, offering a collaborative, safe and affirming space where you can feel, seen, heard and safe.

 - Registered Psychotherapist